top of page

 Currie Barracks

-Ok, this one is a little bit early as we are still waiting for Buffalo 9 Brewing to open their doors, but, until then, Currie Barracks offers easily walkable access to two breweries and a distillery.
+Ok, this one is a little bit of a stretch as Buffalo 9 Brewing while still walkable, is a bit further away.
+Currie Barracks offers easily walkable access to two breweries, a distillery and a restaurant.
 The Currie Barracks, a former military base, is located a few minutes drive South-west from Calgary's downtown core and off of Crowchild Trail near Mount Royal University.

 Wild Rose Brewery